Australian of the Year Anyone?

 It’s not every day you get to meet an Australian of the Year.
 Or the head of a large foundation backed by some of the world’s most prestigious sponsors.
 I did my due diligence and researched my interviewee.
 The more I read, well let’s just say the more overwhelmed I began to feel as the accomplishments and accolades, not to mention the adoration from others- built up brick by brick like a mighty wall of quivering anticipation and nerves.
 This is one chic that may have a little more than a handful of accomplishments under her surgical belt.

-What happened next left me smiling, uplifted and holy Toledo did it make me Ponder.
+What happened next left me smiling and uplifted.

 Ponderers I would love you to meet Professor Fiona Wood.
 Fiona is the incredibly impressive Australian that I think is better than Vegemite, as impressive as Bradman and has won the hearts of many.
 What this woman has done for medicine in Australia, the world and burns patients will leave you in awe.

 Some of you may have heard of the Fiona Wood Foundation.

 The Foundation is a not-for-profit organization responsible for some of the most impressive pioneering in burns, wound care management programs in the world.
 One of Fiona’s mentors Harold McComb was the original name-bearer of the Foundation- then known as the McComb Foundation in 1999 with scientist Marie Stoner.
 It was renamed the Fiona Wood Foundation in 2012 in recognition of her work in the field of burns medicine.

 One of her most well-known joint achievements was the creation of “spray-on skin” and her involvement in saving the lives of many after the tragic 2002 Bali Bombings.